PeterNaydenov/notice/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/%40peter.naydenov%2Fnotice)

-Notice is an simple event emitter.
+`Notice` is an simple event emitter.
 Define a behaviour related to event and then trigger the event.
+Register multiple callbacks to the same event.
+Order of execution is the same as the order of registration.
+Use method '**stop**' to mute the event for a while.
+Use method '**start**' to unmute the event.
+Method '**off**' will remove the event and all related callbacks.
+Method 'reset' will remove all events and functions from the event emitter.

+## Last Updates
+- After version 2.1.0  Method 'reset' was added.
+It removes all events and functions from the event emitter;
+- After version 2.3.0  If callback that returns a string 'stop', the execution of followed callbacks will be stopped.
+Use this functionality to create a condition checking functions before  your main callback if needed;

 ## Installation
 Write in your project